 Your EHIC will be valid until the UK leaves the EU.
 Your EHIC may not be valid if there is a no-deal Brexit.
 This will depend on whether the UK has an arrangement with Austria.
 You might need to pay for treatment.

 If you are travelling to have medical treatment, read our guide to seeking medical treatment in Europe.

 Dentists are called "Zahnärzte" in Austria.
 If you need dental treatment during your stay because of illness or an accident, you need to show a valid EHIC or e-card (verification of health insurance in Austria) to receive treatment at the same cost as a resident.
 Only a limited range of dental treatment is available under the Austrian state healthcare system.
 Make sure you see a dentist that is contracted to one of the state health insurance funds.

 For more details, visit the dental health section on the Austrian Social Security website.

-Standard treatment is free of charge if the hospital has a contract with the "Landesgesundheitsfonds" (such as university hospitals or regional hospitals).
-There is a daily charge (currently €11.60-19.40) for the first 28 days in hospital.
+Standard treatment is free of charge at hospitals that have a contract with the "Landesgesundheitsfonds" – such as university hospitals or regional hospitals.
+There is a daily charge (maximum €21.90 per day) for a maximum of 28 days in a year in hospital.

 You will be charged if you are treated by a private hospital.